 If it is a private hearing aid, it’s best not to touch it but to advise the patient to go back to their hearing services provider and use the Sonido personal listener to aid communication in the meantime.
 If a patient only needs a battery, you could provide one from the maintenance kit and ask the patient or relative to change the battery themselves.
 You could also advise the patient that hearing aids are available free on the NHS, via a referral from their GP.

-If in doubt, ask your hearing service provider for support or call the Action on Hearing Loss Information Line using the contact details on this page.
+If in doubt, ask your hearing service provider for support or contact the Action on Hearing Loss Information Line.

 Contact your hearing services provider and ask them for the items required, or contact Action on Hearing Loss or other local charities from which the items can be purchased.